 All year except November, Christmas and New Year.
 Daily except Monday.
 Open 10am to 6pm (5pm in winter).

-about 5 years by Charlotte 5 / 5Another spectacular Menton garden, but very different from Val Rahmeh.
+over 5 years by Charlotte 5 / 5Another spectacular Menton garden, but very different from Val Rahmeh.
 Currently undergoing restoration, but still worth visiting.
 You wander first through terraces ablaze with agapanthus, and then the rest of the gardens unfold in front of you.
 Can't wait to see how the restoration progresses - this is a lovely garden and not to be missed!

 over 5 years by Anonymous 5 / 5Completely agree, Les Serres de la madone is one of the most beautiful gardens of the riviera.
 I just went again last week-end, but may is a little late.
 I think begin of April must be the best time.

-over 6 years by Adam Hodge 4 / 5Hidden up a road out of the back of Menton is this gem of a garden.
+about 7 years by Adam Hodge 4 / 5Hidden up a road out of the back of Menton is this gem of a garden.
 I went in August, probably not the best time as everything was suffering from the dry summer, but for all that there was enough structure and some flowers and an abundance of exotic plants to make it charming, peaceful and leisurely.
 I imagine in the early summer or spring it would be quite stunning.

-over 6 years by Pierre 4 / 5C'est le plus beau jardin de la Riviera.
+about 7 years by Pierre 4 / 5C'est le plus beau jardin de la Riviera.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.